We strive to provide you with reliable and essential energy delivery

 HEAP is a federal grant program that helps eligible households pay for energy costs and weatherization.
 Income eligible customers may receive one regular HEAP benefit per season.
-The 2016-2017 HEAP season opened November 14, 2016.
-Emergency HEAP opened January 3, 2017.
-Both programs will close when funds are exhausted.
-Contact your county's department of social services to apply.
-You can also log onto mybenefits.ny.gov to apply.
+Contact your county's department of social services for more information.

 Funding is limited.
 HEAP funding is limited so it is important to apply early.
 If you receive any type of Social Security benefit or if you are 60 years of age or older, call your local Office for the Aging and an application may be mailed to you.